 Open Letter to Governor Haslam: Please Sign

-As the public moves away from its support of the death penalty, we ask that you reconsider the state’s decision to resume executions in 2014.
+As the public moves away from its support of the death penalty, we ask that Tennessee not resume executions.
 In 2007, a group of Tennessee death penalty experts conducted an assessment of the state’s death penalty for the American Bar Association.
 Of 93 guidelines for the administration and application of a fair and accurate death penalty system, Tennessee fully complies with only seven.
 The Tennessee General Assembly then created a committee to further examine the problems.
 The committee made several recommendations on which no action has been taken.

 We also are concerned that the death penalty fails murder victims’ family members.
 We believe in policies that serve the needs of these families in the aftermath of a homicide and that promote healing.
 Yet there is growing evidence that the death penalty may do the opposite; it can prolong victims’ pain and delay healing while appeals and reversals force families to relive their trauma again and again.